alexsnow348/llmops-playground/README.md

-# This repo is for playground of codesinipts from different LLM related courses.
+# This repo is for playground of codes sample  from different LLM related courses.

 ## Course List